Paros - Cyclades - Greece - A Journey Through Time

 Saturday 15th July 2017

-We then drove on to Lefkes, the first capital of Paros, situated in the middle of Paros.
+I then drove on to Lefkes, the first capital of Paros, situated in the middle of Paros.
 It is the most mountainous village of Paros and the most verdurous one.
 The village is located under a pinewood on the hill and the houses are built amphitheatrically.
 The first residents were immigrants that came from Crete and Naoussa and locals who chose to build their village on the mountain, in order to be protected from the pirates.
 Ramnos, the central street of the village is located among neoclassic buildings, the school, the former community building and the House of Literature.
 The Parians and the visitors of Paros take their walk along this street or they go to the stores of the area and to the cafeterias at the small square, where the war memorial is situated.
-There are wonderful views to the sea with Naxos in the background.
-On the hills around the village there are windmills, many of which have been restored and at the edge of the village.
+There are wonderful views of the sea with Naxos in the background.
+On the hills around the village, there are windmills, many of which have been restored and at the edge of the village.
 All transport in Lefkes is on foot, there being two parking lots at the entrance of the village.
 The narrow streets would certainly not take cars and it makes walking around lovely paved alleys of the village an exceptional experience.
 Limy stone benches, buildings of folklore architecture, bougainvillea’s in almost all houses and various other plants and flowers.
-We eventually arrived at The Church of Agia Triada with the famous belfries that have been recently restored, which unfortunately was closed.
+I eventually arrived at The Church of Agia Triada with the famous belfries that have been recently restored, which unfortunately was closed.

 Sunday 16th July 2017